Coat of arms of Northern Ireland: Symbols currently used in Northern Ireland for official purposes

-The Northern Ireland Office uses the Royal coat of arms of the United Kingdom which also appear on the cover of Acts of the Northern Ireland Assembly.
+The Northern Ireland Office uses the royal coat of arms of the United Kingdom which also appear on the cover of acts of the Northern Ireland Assembly.

 The Northern Ireland Assembly adopted an official emblem in 1998 which depicts six blue flax flowers.
 The six flowers represent the six historic counties that make up Northern Ireland and the region's history of linen making.
 The colour is similar to the seats in the assembly chamber at Parliament Buildings, Stormont.
 This emblem is based on a design created by Leslie Durbin that featured six flax flowers and a coronet which was used to represent Northern Ireland on £1 coins minted in 1991.
-The Northern Ireland Executive uses a logo depicting representation of the Giant's Causeway.
+The Northern Ireland Executive uses a logo depicting a representation of the Giant's Causeway.

-The Celtic harp represents Northern Ireland indirectly as Ireland in the Royal coat of arms of the United Kingdom.
+The Celtic harp represents Northern Ireland indirectly as Ireland in the royal coat of arms of the United Kingdom.
+The reverse side of the Great Seal of Northern Ireland features the Royal coat of arms of the United Kingdom bearing an inescutcheon with a red cross on a gold field, the basis of the historical coat of arms of Ulster.